TravisWheelerLab/drug-sniffer/site/source/usage.rst

 -----------------

 Drug Sniffer is implemented as a `Nextflow <https://nextflow.io>`_ workflow.
-See :ref:`Parameters <parameters>` for details on the available workflow parameters.
+See :ref:`parameters` for details on the available workflow parameters.

 The simplest way to learn how to use Drug Sniffer is to experiment with the examples (see below for more information).
 These may be found in the